sirtopaz/load-board/README.md

 ## Effort

-By leveraging well known architectural patterns total development time was about 4 hours spread across 2.5 days elapsed time.
+By leveraging well known architectural patterns total development time was about 4 hours spread across 2.5 days.
 Compromises to bring the development time in were: fully specified unit tests (smoke testing was done) and more user focused styling (better text copy, styling of elements, business iconography - e.g. equipment)